Local cancer patients, physicians sign Sarasota Memorial's radiation vault

 As some waited to go in, others reached for colored markers and slowly began writing heartfelt messages across the vault’s concrete walls.

-The $27 million, 17,000-square-foot radiation oncology center — slated to open next summer — will feature two radiation vaults designed to destroy cancer cells while leaving normal cells intact.
-The center will also include a CT simulator, integrative care services and a serenity patio to promote healing.
+The 17,000-square-foot, $27 million radiation oncology center — slated to open next summer — will feature two radiation vaults designed to destroy cancer cells while leaving normal cells intact.
+The center also will include a CT simulator, integrative care services and a serenity patio to promote healing.

 As someone who overcame her battle with cancer, Moore said she wanted to remind others that the chances of recovery exist for them, too.